Pipeline YAML Reference#

 The optional queue

-property enables you to assign the pipeline to the custom
+property enables you to assign pipelines to custom

-There are two ways you can define a queue
+There are two ways you can define queue

 behaviour.